Tjaart-Hobby/hoverboard_ros2_control/README.md

+# I dont have this driver working yet with my PI4
 # ROS2 Control Hoverboard Hardware Interface

 ROS2 Control hardware interface for Hoverboard motors.
 Implementation in C++ with Boost libraries.
 All steering and feedback messages are transmitted by serial port communication.